necat101/Chronos-CLGCM/README.md

   - The quantization kernel design is heavily influenced by the groundbreaking work in **llama.cpp**.
   - **pybind11** for seamless C++/Python integration.

+## Changelog

+### v0.5 (alpha)

+  - **Implemented Structured Long-Term Memory**: Memory slots are now augmented with timestamps and source metadata, enabling temporal and source-based filtering during chat.
+  - **Implemented Adaptive Reasoning Depth (Ponder Time)**: The HRM's reasoning depth is now dynamic.
+The model learns to "think longer" for complex tokens and halt early on simple ones.
+  - **Added Ponder Cost**: A new auxiliary loss (`--ponder-loss-weight`) trains the model to be computationally efficient.
+  - **Added Halting Threshold**: A new inference flag (`--h-halt-thresh`) allows users to control the trade-off between speed and reasoning depth during chat.

-## v0.4 (alpha) Changelog
+### v0.4 (alpha)

-  - **Implemented Dynamic LTM Learning Rate**: Online learning now defaults to a `CosineAnnealingLR` schedule.
-This improves learning stability by starting with a high learning rate for new information and gradually decaying it.
+  - **Implemented Dynamic LTM Learning Rate**: Online learning now defaults to a `CosineAnnealingLR` schedule for more stable knowledge consolidation.
-  - **Added Static LR Fallback**: The `--static-ltm-lr` flag can be used in chat mode to revert to the old fixed learning rate behavior for the LTM.
+  - **Added Static LR Fallback**: The `--static-ltm-lr` flag can be used in chat mode to revert to a fixed LTM learning rate.
-  - **Added Gradient Clipping**: The `--grad-clip` argument is now available for `train` and `finetune` modes to prevent gradient explosion and improve training stability.
+  - **Added Gradient Clipping**: The `--grad-clip` argument was added to `train` and `finetune` modes to improve training stability.

 -----